 “The effectual fervent prayer of a righteous man availeth much.”

-Here James tells us that we need to pray, and that our prayers should be fervent, showing of great sincerity or emotion.
-James is also telling us that this effectual fervent prayer of God’s children gets things done.
-For us to grown in our prayer life means we need to water it.
-Everyday we need to set aside time to pray to God.
-One man said, “Show me a Christian that doesn’t pray, and I will show you a weak Christian.”
-God wants us to pray, he wants to hear our voice, hear us calling out to him!
-That is how we grow in prayer, we practice.
+Here James tells us that we need to pray and that our prayers should be fervent, showing great sincerity or emotion.
+James also tells us that this effectual fervent prayer of God’s children gets things done.
+To grow in our prayer life means we need to water it.
+Every day we need to set aside time to pray to God.
+A man once said, “Show me a Christian that doesn’t pray, and I will show you a weak Christian.”
+God wants us to pray.
+He wants to hear our voice calling out to Him!
+That is how we grow in prayer.
+We practice.

 1 Thessalonians 5:17